-Strategic Direction: Quality Relationships and Partnerships
+Strategic Direction : Quality Relationships and Partnerships

-The school recognises the holistic nature of the development of children .

-Experience a balanced curriculum that instills confidence in self and a sense of social and environmental responsibilities.

-Instilling a love of learning of learning through a child-centered curriculum based on the developmental stages of childhood.
+Purpose People Processes Practices and Products Purpose The school recognises the holistic nature of the develop- ment of children .
+Students Experience a balanced curriculum that instills confidence in self and a sense of social and environmental responsibilities.
+Staff Instilling a love of learning of learning through a child- centered curriculum based on the developmental stages of childhood.
 School chaplain will implement an explicit social awareness teaching program that is specific to each developmental stage of the child.
 Staff will continue studying the works and indications of Rudolf Steiner.
 Relational teaching.
+ProcessesDeliver quality student centred and self-regulated learning experiences which enables students to grow with confidence.Our curriculum improvement plan is built on understanding the needs of the whole child and identifies the areas, we seek to address to ensure happy, healthy students whoa re ready to step confidently into the world.
+PracticesILP's specific to each child.Child studies run by college.Curative work run b y college.Restorative practice work through staff, students, parentPositive peer leadership opportunities across the stages.Peer support Australia run by Class 6.Seasonal whole school community festivals.Sequential outdoor classroom and OE program to grow social/emotional learnings.
 Teaching through imaginative creative and responsive learning techniques.
+Parents/Carers Safe school plan implemented throughout the school.
+Bush kindy program with the intention of organising a National Bush Preschool Conference in 2019.
+Peer mentoring.
 Weekly Steiner study group.
 Regular parent/teacher meetings with social and emotional focus.
 Working closely with the child, teachers and families to truly understand each child to help them reach their full potential.
 Regular opportunities for adult education.

-Lead by example

-Celebrating childhood through all areas of the school.

-Leading the way with a strong social welfare program.
-Establish peer coaching

-Deliver quality student centred and self-regulated learning experiences which enables students to grow with confidence.

-Our curriculum improvement plan is built on understanding the needs of the whole child and identifies the areas, we seek to address to ensure happy, healthy students whoa re ready to step confidently into the world.

-Safe school plan implemented throughout the school.

 Kinaesthetic learning, integrated learning, living classroom.
 Positive education.
 Self esteem and confidence building in our bush program.

-Mindfulness training.

-Practices and Products

-ILP's specific to each child.

-Child studies run by college.

-Curative work run by college.

-Restorative practice work through staff, students, parent

-Positive peer leadership opportunities across the stages.

-Peer support Australia run by Class 6.

-Seasonal whole school community festivals.

-Sequential outdoor classroom and OE program to grow social/emotional learnings.

-Bush kindy program with the intention of organising a National Bush Preschool Conference in 2019.

-Peer mentoring.

-Products
+Mindfulness training. learning, living classroom.ProductsPositive education.Confident children making sear school.Self esteem and confidence building in our bush program.Well supported festivals that an community.
 Confident children making seamless transitions to high school.

-Well supported festivals that are enjoyed by the whole community.

-Community winter spiral put on for the Greater Blue Mountains.

-Collegial staff that enjoy

-Coming to work

-Staff that are able to medicate and naviagate through conflict.
+Well supported festivals that are enjoyed by the whole Leaders Lead by example Celebrating childhood through all areas of the school.
+Leading the way with a strong social welfare program.
+Establish peer coaching Community winter spiral put on for the Greater Blue Mountains.
+Collegial staff that enjoy Coming to work Staff that are able to medicate and naviagate through conflict.

-Strategic Direction: Quality Relationships and Partnerships
+Strategic Direction : Quality Relationships and Partnerships

 - Focus groups and internal surveys.

 - Well-being Self -Assessment Tool.

 - School survey to be analysed by school council (Term 1 & Term 4)

 - Weekly staff meeting, feedback and minutes

 - Teacher, parent & student surveys (Tm 3)/Internal surveys

 - Evaluation of milestones

 - Newsletters/facebook/website

-- Evaluation of bush preschool and OE programs within theschool
+- Evaluation of bush preschool and OE programs within the school